MarianoMolina/project_alice/README.md

    git clone https://github.com/MarianoMolina/project_alice.git
    ```

 4. Create a `.env` file in the root directory using the `template.env` file as a reference.
 Complete the data for any APIs you want to use (e.g., OpenAI API key).
+Even if you don't update anything, if you don't create it / copy it, the build process will fail.

 5. Run the appropriate script for your operating system:
    - Windows: Run `run.bat`